Nassty/cal2/README.md

 - `cal2 list` – show all holidays for the current year from Argentina Datos.
 - `cal2 list --country US` – fetch the current year's US holidays via OpenHolidays.
 - `cal2 list --format json` – emit the holiday list as JSON for scripting.
-- `cal2 add 24 12` – add December 24 to your personal list for the active year.
+- `cal2 add --description "Family dinner" 24 12` – add December 24 with a custom label for the active year.
 - `cal2 delete --country DE 6 1` – drop Epiphany from a German calendar you generated earlier.

 ### Holiday Providers